ether/ueberDB/README.md

 //sqlite in file with a write interval of a half second
 //var db = new etherDB.database("sqlite", {filename:"var/sqlite3.db"}, {writeInterval: 500});

-// execute the database function. example(db);
+example(db);

 // using async
 async function example(db){
-  await db.init();
+  // initialize the database connection. await db.init();

   // no need for await because it's already in cache..